-An outcome should be a simple plain language statement of the impact of what you are doing it (i.e. why you are doing something).
+Using plain language to provide a statement of the impact of what you are doing (i.e. why you are doing something).
 It should outline the changes you intend to happen in the community and the likely timescale for the change.
 It must be a statement for which progress can be measured.
-Outcomes should be things that can be achieved.
-You should aim for a minimum of three tangible outcomes for smaller grants and a minimum of five for larger applications.
+Targets should be things that can be achieved.
+You should aim for a minimum of three targets for smaller grants and a minimum of five for larger applications.